AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 ### Including AnyChart into WordPress without Any Plugins

-AnyChart complies all standards, which leads to avoiding any problems with using it on any web-page or in any project.
-As for WordPress, it would take you few steps, to insert it into page.
-First you'll have to open page editor and switch into Text Editing Mode and insert AnyChart JS, data and container.
+AnyChart complies all standards, which leads to avoiding any problems with integration into any web-page or in any project.
+As for WordPress, it would take you few steps, to insert AnzChart into a page.
+First you'll have to open **page editor** and switch into **Text Editing Mode** and insert AnyChart JS, some data and set chart container.

 ![](http://cdn.anychart.com/images/wordpress/no_plugins.png)

 **Note:** Chart container may be any size, but if there are no style settings for container, it would have zero height and zero width.

 That were minimum requests.
 What can be simpler?
 Now the page is ready to be published.
 Let's preview and check, if everything looks fine and if there are no mistakes in data.